I'm an adventure & wildlife travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Looking for unique places to visit in Japan for nature?

-Known as Japan’s “Lemon Island,” Setoda is a small, charmingly rural town on the island of Ikuchijima off of Hiroshima.
-It’s a refreshing escape from Japan’s crowded cities, with its citrus-scented breezes, scenic cycling paths, lemon groves, mom-and-pop cafes, coastal hiking, ryokans, and friendly locals.
+Known as Japan’s “Lemon Island,” Setoda is a small, charming town on the island of Ikuchijima off of Hiroshima.
+It’s a refreshing escape from Japan’s crowded cities, with citrus-scented breezes, seaside cycling paths, lemon groves, mom-and-pop cafes, coastal hiking, and plenty of ryokans.

 It’s best known for being along the Shimanami Kaido, a 70-kilometer cycling route in Japan that connects the Honshu and Shikoku islands in the Seto Inland Sea.

-I spent a relaxing 3 weeks exploring Setoda and a couple of the surrounding islands, and it brought me back to the remote orange groves and orchards I’ve driven through in the countryside of California.
-Setoda will make a unique addition to your Japan trip if you’re:
+I spent a super relaxing 3 weeks exploring Setoda and a couple of the surrounding islands, and it brought me back to the orange groves and orchards I’ve driven through on vanlife trips in southern California.
+If you’re not going to Japan specifically to cycle, Setoda is still an awesome spot to add to your Japan itinerary if you’re:

 Setoda is on the small island of Ikuchijima in Hiroshima Prefecture.
 It thrives on its lemon and orange production and laid-back vibes, and is a great addition to your Japan itinerary, especially if you’re already visiting Hiroshima.